Subcommittee on Peer Reviews

 In order to promote voluntary peer reviews and general knowledge about them among the INTOSAI community and wider public, several initiatives are conducted by the Subcommittee:

 - publishing articles in the INTOSAI Journal of Government Auditing, EUROSAI web page and other electronic media;

 - giving presentations and report on peer review topics at varied fora organised by individual INTOSAI regional working groups and other national and international entities.

-In 2017 [in the line of the INTOSAI Strategic plan 2017 – 2022, Strategic objectives for Goal 2 (Capacity Development) and Goal 3 (Knowledge Sharing and Knowledge Services) and Crosscutting priority 3 (Ensuring effective development and coordination among standards-setting, capacity development, and knowledge sharing to support SAIs and improve their performance and effectiveness)] the Sub-Committee will conduct a global survey among INTOSAI members followed by a study on topic Peer review as method to apply INTOSAI assessment tools.
-Selected INTOSAI bodies and possible external partners will be approached to join the project.
+In 2017 and the years to follow [in the line of the INTOSAI Strategic plan 2017 – 2022, Strategic objectives for Goal 2 (Capacity Development) and Goal 3 (Knowledge Sharing and Knowledge Services) and Crosscutting priority 3 (Ensuring effective development and coordination among standards-setting, capacity development, and knowledge sharing to support SAIs and improve their performance and effectiveness)] the Subcommittee conducts a global survey among INTOSAI members.

 Update the peer review guidelines and provide best practice examples

 The original Peer Review Guide with Checklist adopted as ISSAI 5600 in 2010 was translated into all INTOSAI official languages and some other working versions also were made (in Bengali, Hungarian, Mandarin, Portuguese, and Slovak).